-Welcome to the first stop on the Garden tour: Step by Step Hanging Baskets!
-You will find so much inspiration by checking out all the amazing posts on this tour, so please see the links at the end of this post for every stop.
-Summer is the best time of year for enjoying fun outdoor parties and relaxing in the garden with a good book.
+Summer is the best time of year to enjoy fun outdoor parties and relax in the garden with a good book.
 Hanging baskets add easy beautification without any digging or weeds.
 So why not add a few to your outdoor sanctuary?
-Follow my easy step by step instructions (grab your printable guide below) and you will be delighted with the results.
+Follow my easy step-by-step instructions (grab your printable guide), and you will be delighted with the results.

-My idea for the added hanging baskets happened the moment I finished the trellis and I realized it needed more.
+My idea for the added hanging baskets happened when I finished the trellis, and I realized it needed more.
 See the photo below.

 I love the look of the lanterns, but it was still missing something.